 There would be a hierarchy of beings, matter informally unknowable to the pure form perfectly intelligible (God).
 This hierarchy justifies what Aristotle calls slavery by nature.

 In this hierarchy of beings correspond a hierarchy of worlds.
 The sublunary world, with the center the earth, would be the changing world of the compounds of matter and form, the world would the world supralunar almost immobile beings almost immaterial, with, at its periphery, God as pure form.

 Aristotle defines “first philosophy” (the first of the sciences) as the science of being qua being.
 Being can be said in different classes of predicates: the substance (Socrates is a man), quality (Socrates is ugly), location (Socrates in the agora), etc..
 In short, as all categories of which list we are never given.
-These are the categories to be addressed by the universal science, science of forms, which will be called “metaphysical” by the editor of Aristotle.
+These are the categories to be addressed by the universal science, the science of forms, which will be called “metaphysical” by the editor of Aristotle.

-Aristotle collects a list of ten basic categories: substance, quantity, quality, relation, place, time, position, possession, action, passion.
+Aristotle collects a list of ten basic categories: substance, quantity, quality, relation, place, time, position, possession, action, and passion.

 Metaphysics: Book by Book analysis

 Book I (A, Alpha, 980a-993a) First Causes and Principles